SDLE MCQ

 Category: Orthodontics

-9) A patient has a retained primary canine with good prognosis and an impacted permanent canine with poor prognosis.
+9) A 19-year-old patient has maxillary constriction.
 What is the best treatment?

 135 / 200